Deborah-Digges/deborah-digges.github.io/_posts/2014-10-23-Simulating a Mark Sweep GC.md

 The objects shown in *green* are those reachable.

 ##Garbage == Unreachable Objects?
 Any object that is unreachable is termed garbage because it is not of any use to the executing program.
-It can’t be allocated for any other request despite it being unused.
+It can’t be allocated for any other request despite it being unused.<br/>
 The objects shown in *red* are the ones unreachable, ripe for collection.

 ##The Mark Phase
-Starting from the objects referenced from the stack, the mark procedure proceeds to *mark* all reachable objects.
+Starting from the objects referenced from the stack, all reachable objects are *marked*.
 At the end of this phase, the objects shown in green will be marked.

 ##The Sweep Phase
 The objects which are unreachable are *collected* which moves them to the free list.
 A single pass is made through the allocated list, and all objects unmarked at the end of the mark phase are removed from this list and returned to the free list.